-Carla Della Gatta is an Assistant Professor of Critical Studies at the USC School of Dramatic Arts.
-She has published essays in collected editions from Oxford University Press and Palgrave Macmillan, and in journals such as Shakespeare Studies, Bulletin of the Comediantes and Shakespeare Survey (forthcoming).
-She has also published reviews in Shakespeare Bulletin, Shakespeare, Theatre Journal, Theatre Research International, Sixteenth Century Journal and New Theatre Quarterly (forthcoming).
-She has dramaturged professionally, and she was the lead translator for a play from Spanish to English for the Mellon-funded cultural mobility initiative, The Cardenio Project.
-She worked as a scholar for the theatre for Chicago Shakespeare Theater and Victory Gardens Theater.
-Her work has led to invitations to speak in Miami, Indianapolis, Los Angeles, El Paso, Madrid, and Belfast.
+Her publications include essays in journals such as Shakespeare Survey, Shakespeare Studies, Bulletin of the Comediantes and Shakespearean International Yearbook.
+She also has published performance reviews and essays on pedagogy.
+She was the lead translator for a play from Spanish to English for the Mellon-funded cultural mobility initiative, The Cardenio Project.
+She has worked as a scholar for the theatre for Chicago Shakespeare Theater and Victory Gardens Theater.
+Della Gatta is currently an active member of the Latinx Theatre Commons Steering Committee.

 Primary research areas include Shakespeare, Latinx Theatre, Spanish Golden Age theatre, LGBTQ theatre, gender and sexuality studies, and critical race theory.
 Della Gatta is an affiliated faculty member for USC’s Race and Equity Center and for the Bedrosian Center at the Price School of Public Policy, and she also serves as faculty in residence on the USC campus.